tBaxter/questions-for-employers/README.md

 You wouldn't ask anyone all of these questions.
 Some of them are simple mechanics.
 Some of them help you when you've already got a whiff of org smells.
 Most all of them are handy to have in your pocket.
 I've broken them out by subject matter, with some notes on things to look for and avoid.

-And if you'd like more questions for director-and-above positions, [Jacobian has a great list](https://jacobian.org/2019/apr/23/questions-for-employers-director-vp/)
+And if you'd like more questions for director-and-above positions, [Jacobian has a great list](https://jacobian.org/2019/apr/23/questions-for-employers-director-vp/).

-## Understanding the position
+## Getting started

 **What's the onboarding process like?**
 Do they have one?
 How well-defined is it?
 Do they have an "buddy system" or other mechanisms to help you get ramped up, or do they just let you sink or swim?

-**Is this a new position or replacing a former employee?**
-Can be useful to understand how well-defined the position is and if it's a position set up for success.
+**Is this a new position or replacing a former employee?** This can be useful to understand how well-defined the position is and if it's a position set up for success.

 Follow-ups:
 * If this is a replacement position, what happened to the former employee?
 How long were they in the role?
 * If it's a new position, what is the support level?
 What does success look like?

-**In the first 60 to 90 days of employment, what would be my most urgent priorities?**
+**In the first 60 to 90 days of employment, what would be my most urgent priorities?** Helpful for getting past the position description to the real expectations of the work.
+Plus [the first 90 days are critical](https://randsinrepose.com/archives/ninety-days/).

-**What is the one thing I cannot fail at the first year?**
+**What is the one thing I cannot fail at the first year?** Similar to the above question, this helps you get a sense of what your success criteria would be as well as how well the employer has defined the role.
+If they don't have clear answers to either of these, the role is probably poorly defined and not set up for success.

-7. If I get the job, how do I earn a “gold star” on my performance review?
-What are the key accomplishments you’d like to see in this role over the next year?
+**What are the key accomplishments you’d like to see in this role over the next year?** This one's pretty much the inverse of the prior, but can be useful to compare and contrast responses.

-To whom would I directly report to?
+**To whom would I directly report to?** Honestly, I'm not sure this one is valuable unless you plan to internet-stalk your future boss.
+But I keep it because it can, in some cases, help you get a better sense of the org chart and where you'd be on it.

-Understanding the team
+## Understanding the team

-8. What’s the biggest change your team has gone through in the last year?
-Does your team feel like things are getting better in the economy and for your business?
+What’s the biggest change the team has gone through in the last year?
+Does the team currently feel optimistic about what's next?

-9. What’s your (or my future boss’) leadership style?
+## Understanding the company

-10 What is your reward system?
+What is the organization's reward system?
 Is it a star system / team-oriented / equity-based / bonus-based / golf-clap-based?
 Why is that your reward system?
 If you could change any one thing about it, what would it be?

-Understanding the company

 11. About which competitor are you most worried?